Get

 Conclusion

 Some dogs get stung by bees while minding their own business; other dogs unknowingly aggravate or eat the bee.
 If your dog seems completely fine, remove the stinger and monitor closely for signs of a reaction.
-If your dog seems unwell in any way, don’t hesitate to contact your veterinarian.
+If your dog seems unwell in any way, don’t hesitate to contact a veterinarian.

 Featured Image Credit: Stefan Malloch, Shutterstock